 examination.
 Graduates, upon completion of the program, apply for state licensure.

-New Students begin the Respiratory Care program once each academic year, entering the program in the Fall Term (August) and are then enrolled on a full-time basis for 17 consecutive months.
+New Students begin the Respiratory Care program once each academic year, entering the program in the Fall Term (August) and are then enrolled on a full-time basis for five consecutive semesters.
 General Education and Support classes must be completed prior to admission to the program.
-Additionally, Introduction to Respiratory Care is a course that must be taken during the summer term prior to the June 1st application deadline.
+Additionally, Introduction to Respiratory Care is a course that must be taken during the Summer Term prior to the June 1st application deadline.

 Hospital activities are conducted in cooperation with local clinical facilities.
 Academic instruction is provided by EFSC faculty and guest instructors on the Melbourne Campus.
 An interactive simulation laboratory complements the instructional phase of the program.